Cocktail sauce: Elsewhere

 The common form of cocktail sauce in the United Kingdom, Ireland, Iceland, France, Belgium, Italy and The Netherlands, usually consists of mayonnaise mixed with a tomato sauce to the same pink colour as prawns, producing a result that could be compared to fry sauce.
 It is similar to Thousand Island dressing, but the more usual British name is Marie (or Mary) Rose Sauce.
-The origins of the name are unclear and it is variously credited to a 1980s dive team cook working at the site of the Tudor ship, the Mary Rose, and Fanny Cradock.
+The origins of the name are unclear and it is inaccurately credited to various sources, including a 1980s dive team cook working at the site of the Tudor ship the Mary Rose, and Fanny Cradock.
 However, the term first appeared in the 1920s as a term for a garnish of shrimp, and was in use for cocktail sauce by at least 1963.
 The name was linked to the colour and Escoffier uses it to describe a pink iced pudding.
 It was so ubiquitous in the 1960s and 1970s that it has since become something of a joke in Britain, along with its most commonly associated dish, the prawn cocktail.

 In Belgium, a dash of whisky is often added to the sauce.
 It is popularly served with steamed shrimp and seafood on the half shell.

 In Australia, it is often provided in fish and chip shops.